Calculating accrued annual leave

 What is accrued annual leave?

 Before we talk about accruing annual leave, let’s start with a quick refresher on the statutory holiday entitlement.
 In the UK, companies are legally obliged to offer their staff 5.6 weeks of annual leave.
-For those who work full-time, i.e. 5 days a week, this works out as 28 days a year.
+For a full time worker on a five day week, this is equivalent to 28 days holiday per year, which is the minimum paid holiday required by law.

 In addition, an employee’s annual leave year entitlement isn’t affected by other types of leave, such as maternity leave.
 What’s more, employees still accrue holiday during while on maternity leave (as well as paternity and adoption leave).